negin513/negin513/README.md

 🌱 Contributing to the [Pangeo](https://pangeo.io/) ecosystem and teaching scalable geospatial data analysis at SciPy, ESDS, and NCAR workshops

 ### Want to connect?

-💻 I'm open to collaborating with folks working on scientific ML, HPC optimization, AI for weather/climate, or open geospatial tools — reach out!
+💬 Ask me about AI/ML for weather and climate, optimizing AI workflows, distributed training on HPC, and scalable geospatial data workflows

 📫 Find me on [LinkedIn](https://linkedin.com/in/neginsobhani)

-💬 Ask me about AI/ML for weather and climate, optimizing AI workflows, distributed training on HPC, and scalable geospatial data workflows

 😄 Pronouns: she/her/hers